vinnyroca/3D_Software/docs/Responses/SoftwareStudies.md

 # Response: Software Studies

-For this reading response, we will be considering 3D Software through the lens of software studies.

 For this response:

 1. Read pages 1 - 33 of *Getting to Know Software: A Study of Autodesk Maya*(2015)  by Aylish Wood ([Readings](https://scrippscollege.box.com/s/zubwhth84uolstqulviwra2e8a4vyo7h), password in class Discord)